brucemcpherson/effex-api-client/README.md

 # effex-api-client
-Node api client for Ephemeral exchange
+Node/JavaScript api client for Ephemeral exchange

 A cross platform cache, with a simple HTTP REST API that supports CORS